MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/about-export-data.md

 ---
-title: Export Your Business Central Data to Excel
+title: Export Your Business Central Data to Excel| Microsoft Docs
-description: 'You can export your financial reports and business intelligence data from Business Central  to Excel, or open your data in Excel.'
+description: You can export your financial reports and business intelligence data from Business Central  to Excel, or open your data in Excel.
 author: edupont04
 ms.service: dynamics365-business-central
-ms.topic: conceptual
+ms.topic: article
 ms.devlang: na
 ms.tgt_pltfrm: na
 ms.workload: na
-ms.search.keywords: 'analysis, reporting, financial report, business intelligence, BI, Excel' ms.search.form: 9901 ms.date: 04/01/2021
+ms.search.keywords: analysis, reporting, financial report, business intelligence, BI, Excel ms.date: 05/04/2020 ms.author: edupont
-ms.author: edupont
+ms.openlocfilehash: eb11098292f9d83fcd0a4b23bde9c1813f4c6c8e
+ms.sourcegitcommit: 866f0e6ed9df3397072b9df838e31c3a1f4b626d
+ms.translationtype: HT
+ms.contentlocale: en-NZ
+ms.lasthandoff: 05/05/2020
+ms.locfileid: "3333900"
 ---
 # <a name="exporting-your-business-data-to-excel"></a>Exporting Your Business Data to Excel
-If you want to work with your data from [!INCLUDE[prod_short](includes/prod_short.md)] in Excel, you can open all lists in Excel and work with it there.
-Similarly, if you want to cancel your subscription for [!INCLUDE[prod_short](includes/prod_short.md)], you can export your data to Excel so that you can take it with you.
+If you want to work with your data from [!INCLUDE[d365fin](includes/d365fin_md.md)] in Excel, you can open all lists in Excel and work with it there.
+Similarly, if you want to cancel your subscription for [!INCLUDE[d365fin](includes/d365fin_md.md)], you can export your data to Excel so that you can take it with you.

 ## <a name="opening-lists-in-excel"></a>Opening Lists in Excel
 You can open data in Excel from any journal, list, or worksheet.
 You just open the page that you want, and then choose **Open in Excel**.
 For example, open the list of customers (search for **Customers**), and then choose **Open in Excel**.
 Your browser will prompt you to open or save the generated Excel workbook.

 > [!NOTE]
-> Use this option when you do not want to make changes and publish those changes back to [!INCLUDE[prod_short](includes/prod_short.md)].
+> Use this option when you do not want to make changes and publish those changes back to [!INCLUDE[d365fin](includes/d365fin_md.md)].

 Each list includes a number of columns, and the export to Excel will include any columns that are in your current view.
 If you want to add or remove columns before you open the list in Excel, you simply open the shortcut menu for any column and then specify which columns that you want to see.
 This list of columns is different for most lists, and it reflects the structure in the database where your data is stored.
 If you are not sure what type of data a certain column contains, you can add it to your view and then decide if you want to remove it again.

 ### <a name="edit-data-in-excel"></a>Edit Data in Excel
-Your [!INCLUDE[prod_short](includes/prod_short.md)] experience includes an add-in for Excel so you can edit data in Excel.
+Your [!INCLUDE[d365fin](includes/d365fin_md.md)] experience includes an add-in for Excel so you can edit data in Excel.
 For more information, see [Analysing Financial Statements in Microsoft Excel](finance-analyze-excel.md).

 ## <a name="exporting-data-to-other-finance-systems"></a>Exporting Data to Other Finance Systems
-If you decide to cancel your subscription for [!INCLUDE[prod_short](includes/prod_short.md)], you can export your data to Excel and take it with you to your next finance system.
+If you decide to cancel your subscription for [!INCLUDE[d365fin](includes/d365fin_md.md)], you can export your data to Excel and take it with you to your next finance system.

 You can export all pages, of course, but that might be more than you really need.
 So consider exporting the following essential pages, and remember to add all columns as described earlier: